 You may not work part time elsewhere while engaged in research over the summer.
 If you are unable or unwilling to commit to a full summer period of full-time research, then you may opt to work either the first or second half of the summer, and you will be paid half the summer stipend.
 You may stay in the dorms supported by the program only for the half of the summer in which you are engaged in research.
 Under no circumstances will the Rabi program pay either the stipend or housing costs of students who are on campus but are not engaged in approved full-time research.

-Rabi Scholars are eligible to receive up to $600 towards the cost of attending academic conferences in order to present research findings.
+Rabi Scholars are eligible to receive up to $600 each academic year towards the cost of attending academic conferences in order to present research findings.
 We strongly encourage participation in professional meetings when tangible research results have been obtained.

-All Rabi Scholars who conducted summer research are required to present their work in poster format at the Undergraduate Research Showcase, which takes place early in the fall semester.
+All Rabi Scholars who conducted summer research are required to present their work in poster format at the Undergraduate Research Symposium, which takes place early in the fall semester.
 All Rabi Scholars are required to attend the symposium, even if they are not presenting research.
-In preparation for this event, Rabi Scholars submit to the Rabi Faculty Chair an abstract summarizing the results of the research conducted during the summer or the preceding academic year.
+In preparation for this event, Rabi Scholars submit to Undergraduate Research and Fellowships an abstract summarizing the results of the research conducted during the summer or the preceding academic year.
 Like the original proposal, the abstract should be placed in the context of some broader scientific issue, but focused on the specifics of the project and conclusions of the research, even if those are provisional or tentative.
 Scholars are expected to have incorporated editorial advice from their mentors before submission.

 A Program Committee made up of, and selected annually by, Rabi Scholars is responsible for planning lectures, dinners, social events and other activities for the following summer and academic year.
 The Rabi Scholars program provides a budget and must approve the Program Committee’s proposed plan for non-research activities.
 The Rabi Scholars Office will provide assistance as required.